benjmor/CVFL/cvfl_bylaws.md

     1. The competitor’s condition does not meet the definition of disability.
     2. The competitor’s disability is not related to the requested accommodation.
     3. The requested accommodation is a fundamental alteration of the activity.
-    4. The requested accommodation is an undue burden on the Capitol Valley Forensics League.
+    4. The requested accommodation is an undue burden on the Capitol Valley Forensic League.
     5. Any other reason allowed by the Americans with Disabilities Act or the California Unruh Civil Rights Act.
-A.  If a request for reasonable accommodation is denied, the competitor may appeal to the three person Capitol Valley Forensics League reasonable accommodation committee.
+A.  If a request for reasonable accommodation is denied, the competitor may appeal to the three person Capitol Valley Forensic League reasonable accommodation committee.

 ### Section 3.
 Effect of granting reasonable accommodation